xsc/ronda-routing/README.md

 - [generate and parse references](#path-matching--generation) to other parts of your application from within a handler and without global state.

 This isn't yet another routing/matching library.
 I promise.
+Read the [sales pitch](#official-sales-pitch) to see what problem is being solved.

 [![Build Status](https://travis-ci.org/xsc/ronda-routing.svg?branch=master)](https://travis-ci.org/xsc/ronda-routing)